 Front passenger airbag system can be deactivated via a switch located on the front passenger door.

 With the front passenger door open, press switch in and rotate anticlockwise to the OFF position.

-Front passenger seat airbags are deactivated and will not inflate in the event of a collision.
-Control indicator illuminates continuously in the instrument cluster.
-A child restraint system can be installed in accordance with the installation locations chart ♦ 47.
+instrument cluster.
+A child restraint system can be installed in accordance with the installation locations chart \diamondsuit 47.